tiesselune/git-jam/README.md

 The main problems I encountered in `git-fat` (although it's a great tool) are:

  * Windows use.
 Configuration of `git-fat` under windows has proven being a lot of sweat, especially when installing the system to more and more computers
  * Rsync.
-Though rsync is great, we noticed `git fat` operations being slower and slower as the project grew.
+Though rsync is great, we had to install cygwin to use it under windows when a simple SCP would have suited our needs.
+ * Speed.
+Some things are being merged into `git-fat` to increase its speed and usability.
+But as our project grew, `git fat` operations grew slower and slower.

 ##What's new?